aelzenaar/ncea-notes/unibooks.md

    own examples then it is likely a nice friendly introduction.
 For this reason it would be nice to have this book as an alternative, but not as a replacement, for something like Mac Lane.
 (511.3 L42)

+ * Horst Herrlich and George E. Strecker, _Category Theory_.
+This book is very well-motivated with lots of examples.
+(512.55 H56)

+ * Jiří Adámek; Horst Herrlich; and George E Strecker, _Abstract and Concrete Categories_.
+This book is also well-motivated but in a different sense.
+The illustrations are amusing and the book has a sense of humour.
+(512.55 A19)

- * Mac Lane, _Categories for the Working Mathematician_.
+ * Saunders Mac Lane, _Categories for the Working Mathematician_.
 This is the standard introductory text.
 (512.55 M16)

 ## Books I want to get around to reading and/or writing about here
  * Coxeter, _Regular Polytopes_.